facebookarchive/inject/readme.md

 ====

 - make inject maps
-- follow inline structs even if not pointers
 - cycle detection
 - provide inside out and outside in iteration on the objects in the graph